This blog post was updated on May 15, 2023.

 Head out east in Tennessee for some fresh air in this amazing mountain town.
 There are plenty of affordable attractions and activities in Gatlinburg for everyone to enjoy, making it an ideal destination for families to spend the weekend.
 While you’re here, we suggest you head to the observation deck at the Space Needle, enjoy the day at Ripley’s Aquarium of The Smokies, plan for an outdoor adventure such as ziplining, or even go water rafting!
 Oh, and if you’re in pursuit of a cocktail with some friendly locals, there are plenty of bars and wineries around!

-This small laid-back town in Connecticut is an affordable option to escape for the weekend.
-If you’re a seafood lover you’ll surely enjoy the sea-to-table restaurants located around the coast of Connecticut.
+Mystic is a small laid-back town on the coast of Connecticut, and it’s an affordable option to escape for the weekend.
+If you’re a seafood lover you’ll surely enjoy the sea-to-table restaurants located along the coast.
 And, if you’re not a fan of seafood, head to the famous Mystic Pizza (yes, the same place as seen in the 1988 film).
 Some things to do and see here are the Mystic Seaport Museum, the Mystic Aquarium, taking a boat ride around the picturesque town, and strolling around Downtown.
-This charming historic town will fulfill your weekend with a bit of relaxation and exploration.
+This charming historic town will fulfill your weekend with a bit of relaxation and exploration!